koriaf/ausdigital-nry/docs/1.0/index.md

 Both return a list of `doc_id`s that match the `{filter}`.

- * The `GET /private/?{filter}` form MUST use an API token issued by an `ausdigital-idp/1` Identity Provider.
+ * The `GET /private/?{filter}` form MUST use an JWT Token issued by an `ausdigital-idp/1` Identity Provider.
- * The `GET /public/?{filter}` form MAY use an API token.
+ * The `GET /public/?{filter}` form MAY use an JWT Token.

 The filter may inclued the following parameters:

  * `restrict_list=<STR>`, where <STR> is a comma separated list of URN business identifiers per `ausdigital-dcp/1`.
 This filter is applied to businesses in the restrict_list POST parameter of the objects.
 Where multiple URNs are provided, they are combined with logical AND.
-This parameter is optional, if not supplied the business identifier claim in the API Token JWT is used (meaning "restrict to message I am authorised to see")
+This parameter is optional, if not supplied the business identifier claim in the JWT Token JWT is used (meaning "restrict to message I am authorised to see")
  * `submitted_after=<STR>`, where <STR> is an ISO 8601 datetime.
 Only objects after this datetime will be returned.
  * `submitted_before=<STR>`

-If the `restrict_list` filter is specified, but the business identifier claim in the JWT is not included in the `restrict_list` filter, then the API MUST return an 403 error response.

 ## Access Notarised Objects